WolvenKit/WolvenKit/README.md

 ---

 Please do!
 Fork the project and please commit your changes in small incremental steps with descriptive messages.
 Code quality is not the biggest concern but refrain from stupid mistakes that may lead to the denial of the pull request.
-It's a good idea create an issue when implementing a feature so people don't work on the same feature/issue in an asynchronous manner.
+It's a good idea to create an issue when implementing a feature so people don't work on the same feature/issue in an asynchronous manner.

 For any questions
 - PM Traderain#3279 on Discord,
 - Mail hambalko.bence@gmail.com,
-- Join the [Cyberpunk 2077 Modding Server](https://discord.gg/cp77modding) for active development, or [the old server](https://discordapp.com/invite/tdSUQQe) for general chatting.
+- Join the [Cyberpunk 2077 Modding Server](discord.gg/Epkq79kd96) for active development, or [the old server](https://discordapp.com/invite/tdSUQQe) for general chatting.

 <div id="team">&zwnj;</div>
 <h3 align="center">The WolvenKit Team</h3>